List of Downton Abbey characters: Andrew Parker

 Andrew "Andy" Parker (played by Michael C. Fox) is a footman who starts working at Downton Abbey in 1924.
 When he was at school he fooled around and never learned how to read or how to write anything but his own name.

 Andrew is hired by Carson on a temporary basis to work the week of Lady Rose MacClare's wedding at Grantham House in London.
 He formerly worked as a hall boy, but wants to become a footman.
 The Dowager Countess's Lady's Maid Gladys Denker takes advantage of him to go out drinking, but Thomas Barrow comes to his rescue, teaching Denker a lesson in the process.

 Mr Carson overhears the news of Lord Grantham's della Francesca painting selling "amazingly well" and takes advantage of this news to hire a new footman at Downton Abbey.
 Barrow asks Mr Carson to hire Andrew for the job.
 Carson had expressed his concerns about Andrew's suitability after the gambling club incident, but Mrs Hughes, Barrow, and Daisy urge him to give Andrew a second chance.

 Andrew serves drinks before a fox hunt.
 He appears to have been warned off Thomas by Mr Carson, Mrs Hughes, and Mrs Patmore.
-During an informal ball in the servant's hall, he dances with Daisy.
+During an informal ball in the servants' hall, he dances with Daisy.
 Andy tries to break ties with Thomas, on account of Mr Carson, Mrs Hughes, and Mrs Patmore informing him that Thomas is a homosexual.

 Andy helps Mr Mason move into Yew Tree Farm with Mrs Patmore and Daisy.
 He volunteers to help Mr Mason take care of Downton's pigs and shows an interest in farming.
 Mr Mason gave some books to Andy, and he reveals to Thomas that he can write no more than his own name; Thomas offers to teach him to read and write.
 Andy later apologises to Thomas about his treatment towards him.

 In series six and the 2015 Christmas Special, Andy and Daisy share some special moments with each other and it looks as if they might live at Yew Tree farm with Mr Mason and possibly get married.
 In the first film, they are engaged, but Daisy shows less enthusiasm; when she appears to flirt with a plumber, Andy's jealousy leads him to sabotage a pump.
-After he confesses to Daisy, she reveals she wasn't flirting and, impressed by his actions, is ready to start planning her marriage to Andy.
+After he confesses to Daisy, she reveals she was not flirting and, impressed by his actions, is ready to start planning her marriage to Andy.

-In the second feature film, Andy and Daisy are married and both living together on the farm with Mr Mason, and after the departure of Thomas Barrow it is hinted that Andy will succeed Barrow as Downton's butler.
+In the second feature film, Andy and Daisy are married and both living together on the farm with Mr Mason, and after the departure of Thomas Barrow, Carson trains Andy to become Downton's butler, which finally occurs in the third film.